 Served as writer and technical/communications writer on several UX design projects for health care pharmaceutical companies.
 Completed compliance training and attained certification required by the federal Health Insurance Portability and Accountability Act of 1996 (HIPAA).

 HITLAB is a healthcare innovation lab, affiliated with Columbia University, that helps leading organizations ideate, create, evaluate, and diffuse technology-based solutions to improve the quality and accessibility of healthcare worldwide.
 The Lab is committed to accelerating the diffusion of digital health impact through education across local and global communities.

-Contributing Editor, Blue Now: the Independant Voice of Law Enforcement, January 2016 – Present
+Contributing Editor, Blue Magazine: the Independent Voice of Law Enforcement, January 2016 – Present

 Contribute copy-editing services as well as editorial content (photojournalism and opinion-editorial) that support the magazine’s mission of providing news and information to law enforcement officers across the United States.

 Adjunct English Instructor, Boricua College, NY, 2014 - 2018

 Taught college level composition and advanced college composition.
 Teach basic writing to native English speakers and ESL students in class sizes averaging 25 students.
 Covered areas include critical thinking, reading and modes of rhetoric; evaluation, summary, analysis, refutation, persuasive argument and other essay types; logical fallacies and supportive evidence; counter-argument and rebuttal; deductive and inductive reasoning; researching and citing sources; reading comprehension; grammar and vocabulary; content development; thesis statement development; transitions; topic sentences; paragraph development; conclusions; online discussion board forum for weekly reading assignments; and individual conferences with students throughout the semester.

 Editorial Coördinator, NYC Independent Budget Office, NY, 2008 – 2011